 Rarely.
 Free lists are almost always recycled data that's been floating around for years.
 Bounce rates above 30% are common, and that kind of rate will damage your sender reputation fast enough that your legitimate emails start hitting spam folders too.
 Even a small budget for verified data beats free junk.

-Try Scrap.io free for 7 days — get 100 verified auto repair shop leads instantly.
-No commitment, cancel anytime.
+Try Scrap.io free for 7 days β 100 verified auto repair shop leads instantly.
+394,417 US shops indexed, 137,869 with a real email, filtered before you spend a credit.
+No stale broker file, cancel anytime.